Dollar Store Halloween Decorations

 The Covid Vaccines Explained | Physician + "Doctors" Host Dr. Ia…

-In case you didn't realize, Halloween is tomorrow!
+In case you didn't realize, Halloween is right around the corner!

 Much like the rest of us, Genevieve dreads scooping out pumpkins for carving.
 So, to make her life easier, she attaches a baking beater to a drill and uses THAT to clean the "guts" out.